Advestis/transparentpath/README.md

 # TransparentPath

-A class that allows one to use a path in a local file system or a gcs file system (more or less) in almost the same way one would use a pathlib.Path object.
+A class that allows one to use a path in a local file system or a Google Cloud Storage (GCS) file system in the same way one would use a *pathlib.Path* object.

 ## Requirements